Elly-Wenani/Interior-Consultant/README.md

 You can view the live demo of the completed project [here](https://interior-consultant-wenani.netlify.app)

 ## Built With
-This project is build using html and css only.
+This project is build using html, css and javascript only.

 ## Contact